Creating a bootable VHD the easy way…continued

-You might have read and tried the scripts from my first blog about creating a bootable vhd here, and in this blog post I’ll continue where I left with some information about my usage of difference discs and bootable vhd’s.
+You might have read and tried the scripts from my first blog about creating a bootable vhd in Creating a bootable vhd the easy way, and in this blog post I’ll continue where I left with some information about my usage of difference discs and bootable vhd’s.

 First of all I started by creating a bootable vhd with my script with the following options: